Pronator Syndrome

 How can Dr. Knight help your pronator syndrome?

 Dr. Knight knows that pronator syndrome can be difficult to diagnose.
-With his years of experience in the treatment of peripheral nerve problems, he will take a careful history and perform a detailed examination to confirm the diagnosis.
+With years of experience treating peripheral nerve problems, he will take a careful history and perform a detailed examination to confirm the diagnosis.
 He will then begin conservative treatment.
-If necessary through minimally invasive techniques, he may need to relieve pressure on the nerve.
-No matter what the treatment needed Dr. Knight will return you to your active pain free lifestyle as quickly as possible.
+If necessary, he may need to relieve pressure on the nerve through minimally invasive techniques.
+No matter the treatment needed, Dr. Knight will return you to your active, pain-free lifestyle as quickly as possible.

 Come visit Dr. Knight, one of the most accomplished hand specialists in Dallas, Texas.
 See him at the Southlake office or Dallas hand and wrist center.